OISF/suricata/doc/userguide/devguide/extending/app-layer/overview.rst

 The parser is described by an instance of the structure ``RustParser``.

-A parser has
+A parser has :

 - a name (where it is better to avoid dashes)
 - an ipproto (if an app-layer is both over UDP and TCP, it needs to be registered with 2 RustParser)
 - flags : only one flag ``APP_LAYER_PARSER_OPT_ACCEPT_GAPS``
-- some app-layer detection logic see :ref:`devguide/internals/engines:Protocol detection`.
+- some app-layer detection logic see :ref:`Protocol detection`.
 - some logic around one state and one transaction structures
 - some stringers functions (frames, events)